f5devcentral/f5-agility-labs-nginx/docs/class5/module6/lab4/lab4.rst

 **Steps for the lab**

-.. warning :: Make sure NGINX Ingress is deployed.
-Otherwise perform steps 2.1 - 2.5 from class 1 to install.

-.. warning :: Make sure App Protect is installed to CenOS host.
-Otherwise perform steps 9.1 - 9.9 from class 3 to install.
+.. warning :: Make sure App Protect is installed to centos-vm.
+There is a script on the centos-vsm in /home/centos/lab-files/lab-script-cheat.sh that you can use to easily install App Protect.

 #.
-SSH (or WebSSH) to ``App Protect in CentOS``
+Use vscode or SSH (or WebSSH) to ``App Protect in CentOS``
 #.
-Configure NGINX to forward gRPC traffic.
+Configure NGINX to forward gRPC traffic with the below config.

+   .. note :: A copy of all files used in the this lab are in /home/centos/lab-files/grpc

    .. code-block :: bash